PhenomDevel/PhenomRaidTools/README.md

  - Disable all sender related inputs if just receiver mode is enabled.
  - Refresh receiver overlay after font color change
  - Make sure receiver overlay backdrop is scaled correctly after any change to the font
+ - Be able to hide disabled rotations and timers on the sender overlay